matt-harvey/git_curate/README.md

 You can then select whether to delete or keep each branch as you go.

+**Note** `git curate` does _not_ run `git fetch` before generating its output.
+If you want to make sure the "Status vs upstream" column reflects the current state of the remote branches, be sure to run `git fetch` first.

 ## Installation

 You'll need Ruby v2.1.10 or higher.
 Run